glavman/art-voice-agent-accelerator/README.md

 > Need more help?
 > Refer to [`apps/README.md`](apps/README.md) for a step-by-step walkthrough of the demo app built with the RTAgent framework, along with guidance on how to customize it for your specific use case.

-## **Load and Chaos Testing**

-Worried about the solution’s ability to scale under your application’s load?
-Here’s a guide to help you with horizontal scaling tests...
 ## **Deployment on Azure**

 ### Standard Deployment (Recommended)